How to reconcile Stripe income manually

 • GASDS Donations - typically not relevant (only for any donations via a contactless Stripe card reader where the amount per individual donation is £30 or less)

-• Income (other) - for all other income, such as ticket / book / cafe sales
+• Income (other) - all other income, such as ticket / book / cafe sales

 Option 2: Adding Stripe as an account, and uploading and reconciling transactions